Lake Superior and Ishpeming 18: Excursion service on the MHRR and SLRG

-By early 2007, businessman Brian Fleming had decided to run a tourist railroad in the Pacific Northwest, and he originally planned to restore locomotive Spokane, Portland and Seattle 539.
+By early 2007, businessman Brian Fleming had decided to operate steam excursions in the Pacific Northwest, and he originally planned to restore locomotive Spokane, Portland and Seattle 539.
 Fleming decided that utilizing a smaller locomotive for his operations would be a more feazible option, so he contacted GCR and asked if No. 18 was up for sale.
 A deal was closed in April 2007 where GCR would trade Nos.
 18 and 20 in exchange for No. 539, and Fleming promised to pay for all shipping costs involved.
 No. 18 was scheduled to enter service for the Mount Hood Railroad (MHRR) in Oregon by July 4.
-While the two SC-4's were being prepared for shipment in Williams, a cutting torch started a fire on a flatcar carrying the No. 18 locomotive, but the fire was quickly extinguished.
+While the two SC-4s were being prepared for shipment in Williams, a cutting torch started a fire on a flatcar carrying the No. 18 locomotive, but the fire was quickly extinguished.

 The Union Pacific Railroad (UP) had clearance issues while routing the shipment of Nos.
 18 and 20, and the shipping process consequently took over one month.
 On June 8, No. 18 was unloaded onto MHRR's rails, and Fleming's crews immediately began working to restore the locomotive to service; the Federal Railroad Administration (FRA) performed an internal inspection of the boiler; the tubes had to be replaced; and a June 22 hydrostatic test revealed minor leaks that needed repairs.
 On July 6, No. 18 underwent its first test fire under Fleming's ownership, and it performed its first test runs on the MHRR six days later.
 Beginning on July 18, the locomotive pulled the MHRR's tourist trains throughout the Hood River Valley.
-Following overestimated ridership and underestimated fuel costs, No. 18 pulled its last train for the MHRR on August 31 before it was sidelined, and the railroad discontinued steam operations.
+Following overestimated ridership and underestimated fuel costs, No. 18 pulled its final train for the MHRR on August 31 before it was sidelined, and the railroad discontinued steam operations.